wp-plugins/powr-banner-slider/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-banner-slider-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
+* Design and add banners with images, videos, text and titles.
 * Choose from expert-designed templates, or take control with custom fonts, borders, backgrounds, and more.
-* Design and add custom images, videos, and events with no extra software.
 * Easily customize layout, sizing, and spacing.
 * Built-in support for text in any language.
 * Mobile responsive design looks great on any device.